slammayjammay/image-effects/README.md

 # Image Effects
 This is mostly a playground to play around with WebGL fragment shaders using `three.js`.

-Currently there is only one effect (pixelation) but there may be more in the future.
+Available effects to adjust:
+- Pixelation
+- Grayscale

 ## Download
 - [macOS](https://github.com/slammayjammay/image-effects/releases/download/v1.1.0/image-effects-darwin-x64.zip)